 This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to one hour or so after evening dusk leaves the sky.
 In that case, the zodiacal light can resemble the lights of a city or town just over the horizon.

 Skywatchers in the northern U.S. or Canada sometimes say wistfully that they’ve never seen the zodiacal light.
-But on February 6, 2013 – on our Facebook page – we received the beautiful photo above from Jim Peacock in northern Wisconsin.
-He captured the zodiacal light over Lake Superior.
-Sometimes the camera will pick up faint objects that the eye can’t see.
-But Jim said this northern Wisconsin zodiacal light was visible to the eye.
-He said:
+On the other hand, sometimes the camera will pick up faint objects that the eye can’t see.
+And we had reports of the zodiacal light from those at northerly latitudes.

 You definitely do need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
 Remember, the zodiacal light is a pyramid-shaped glow in the west after dark.
 It’s even “milkier” in appearance than the starlit trail of the summer Milky Way.
 It’s most visible after dusk at this time of year because (as seen from the Northern Hemisphere) the ecliptic – or path of the sun, moon, and planets – stands nearly straight up with respect to the horizon after the sun sets in February and March.